New Information or Upcoming Events

 We are looking for clean cloth or other type of material bags that we can transform into grocery type bags for St. Stephen’s Food Pantry.

-There will be a collection bin in the collection area for these items.
+There is a collection bin in the collection area for these items.

 Contact Person - Karen Dilley